 Registering a death is an important step to take when a person dies.
 When someone dies, the death must be registered with the local registrar.
-It is a legal requirement that a death is registered within 5 days of its occurrence.
+In Wales, it is a legal requirement that a death is registered within 5 days of its occurrence.
 However, this period can be extended under certain circumstances.

-You can register at the Register Office in the DISTRICT where the death occurred, or you can go to any Register Office in England and Wales and make a declaration of the particulars required.
-However, if you opt for a declaration, there will be a slight delay in receiving certificates and paperwork, as these will be posted from the receiving Register Office.
+You can register the death at the Register Office in the district where the death occurred, or you can go to any Register Office in England and Wales.
+Registering with the local office can often be a quicker process.

 It may help you to prepare for your visit to know that the Registrar will require the following information: